 Baby monitors fall into two broad categories:

-• Audio: Essentially a walkie-talkie between you and your baby's room.
-Though common for decades, these have mostly been replaced by video systems.
+- Audio: Essentially a walkie-talkie between you and your baby's room.
+Though common for decades, these have almost been entirely replaced by audio/video systems.

-• Video: A system that sends a video feed from a camera, to a tablet-like viewing device or your smartphone via an app.
+- Video: This sends a video feed from a camera, to a tablet-like viewing device (aka a carer's unit) or your smartphone via an app.
 If it's app-based, then you buy the monitor and download the official app to your own smartphone or tablet.

-If your baby makes a sound during restless sleep, or it starts crying, then the microphone will pick it up and send it your way.
-Some video monitors will also alert you with audio if they detect movement, or no movement for a significant period of time.
+If your baby makes a sound during restless sleep, or it starts crying, then the microphone will pick up the audio and send it your way.
+Some video monitors will also alert you with audio if they detect movement, or conversely no movement for a significant period of time.

 How much do baby monitors cost?

-While some baby monitors can cost as little as a few dollars for an app, other physical baby monitors we've tested range in price from $50 to $800.
-Our test results have shown a higher price tag isn't always an indicator of better performance, and we recommend a number of baby monitors that are under $100.
+While some baby monitors can cost as little as a few dollars for an app, other physical baby monitors we've tested range in price from $39 to almost $800.
+Our test results have shown a higher price tag isn't always an indicator of better performance, and we even recommend some that cost less than $100.

 Using a security camera as a baby monitor

-If you already have security cameras around the house then you may want to consider this route, however you won't get some of the baby specific features such as two way audio communication or playing a soothing tune.
+If you already have security cameras around the house then you may want to consider this route; however, you won't get some of the purpose-specific features that come with a dedicated baby monitor, such as two-way audio communication or playing a soothing tune.

 Most brands let you monitor multiple cameras from within the same app, so you can simply integrate the baby's room into your existing security system.
 Some "smart" cameras can even hook up to your smart TV for a larger, more detailed, viewing experience.